TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 referenced, implied, or allowed to color your confidence here.

 STEP B0 — IDENTIFY TODAY'S MATCHES
-Search to confirm today's date and the full list of matches scheduled today.
+Search to confirm today's date (Eastern Time, per Step A0) and the full list of matches scheduled today.
 Before deciding what to predict, read today's existing file at /Users/anthonyclark/Desktop/worldcup-predictions-v1/public/predictions/{TODAYS_DATE}.json if it exists.
 Only generate a fresh prediction for a match if BOTH: (a) it hasn't kicked off yet, AND (b) it doesn't already have a non-null